tsensei/kowiz/README.md

 docker-compose up -d
 ```

-This starts PostgreSQL, MinIO, Redis, and the converter container.
+This starts PostgreSQL, MinIO, and the converter container.

 4. **Run database migration:**